Portrait from the Chronicle, 1903.

 One of several children, Reau E. Folk wasn't the only member of the Folk family to attain public prominence, as his younger brother Joseph Wingate Folk (1869-1923) went on to serve a term as Governor of Missouri and later was an unsuccessful aspirant for the U.S. Senate.
 Another brother, Edgar Estes Folk (1856-1917), became a noted Baptist minister and prohibition advocate, and still another brother, Carey Albert Folk (1867-1944), served as the President of Boscobel College in Nashville.

 Young Reau attended the public schools of Brownsville and would begin study at Wake Forest University in North Carolina in 1881.
 He studied law under his father for a short period before finding an interest in journalistic work.
-Folk would subsequently take on a position as reporter for the Nashville American and later was the city editor for the Memphis based Daily Scimitar.
-He continued work on the latter paper until 1891, when he returned to Nashville to rejoin the staff of the American.
+Folk would subsequently take on a position as a reporter for the Nashville American and later was the city editor for the Memphis based Daily Scimitar.
+He continued work on the latter paper until 1891 when he returned to Nashville to rejoin the staff of the American.

 Reau E. Folk entered the political life of Tennessee in 1893 when he won election as chief clerk of the Tennessee House of Representatives.
 Folk would be returned to that office on three more occasions (1895, 1897 and 1899) and while still serving as chief clerk pulled double duty as managing editor of the Nashville Daily Sun from 1895-97.

 Reau E. Folk, from the 1895-96 Tennessee legislative composite.